Life at the EPA

 There are a great variety of roles at the EPA, reflecting our broad responsibility as a protector of people and places.
 What we stand for is best reflected in our vision.

-We work to achieve our vision of An environment protected, enhancing our way of life and economy.
+We work to achieve our vision of An environment protected, enhancing our way of life and the economy.

 New Zealand has some unique environments, a unique culture, and a special relationship with tangata whenua (indigenous people).